Perfect5th/debian-packaging-from-null-to-hello/README.md

 By following steps 1 to 7, you'll get a binary package suitable for direct installation.

-By continuing on through steps 7 to `TODO`, you'll get a binary package suitable for upload to a package archive such as those provide by [Launchpad PPAs](https://documentation.ubuntu.com/launchpad/en/latest/user/reference/packaging/ppas/ppa/) for Ubuntu.
+By continuing on through to step 8, you'll get a binary package suitable for upload to a package archive such as those provide by [Launchpad PPAs](https://documentation.ubuntu.com/launchpad/en/latest/user/reference/packaging/ppas/ppa/).

 The repository starts off with pretty much nothing except this README and a single script file, `hello-packaging`.
 You'll be adding everything needed to package and install that script.